enewhuis/mcgov/README.md

 Voting Power - the weight of an account-cast vote based on a token balance.
 WithTally.com - popular user interface to standardized governance contracts.

-OPPORTUNITY
+## OPPORTUNITY

 Many DAO founders are looking for a multi-class solution they can customize for their particular project.
+The current governance systems based on voting with a flat voting power distribution are not the most general solutions nor the best solution for many use cases attempting to achieve a balance of founder, expert, and common vote governance.

 Example: